 Access the Wallet app

-Your movie tickets, loyalty cards and money-off vouchers are right there on your wrist when you need them, even if you've accidentally lost your smartphone (or smashed it on the way to the airport).
-With Apple Pay becoming increasingly prominent, tapping your wrist is a natural alternative to your phone.
+Your movie tickets, loyalty cards, boarding passes, and money-off vouchers are right there on your wrist when you need them, even if you've accidentally lost your smartphone (or smashed it on the way to the airport).

 Set alarms and timers